FlyingCatCreatures/While-derivation-tree-generator/README.md

 Where `WHILE_FILE` is the name of a file located in the `input_files` directory and `x` is an integer, which will eventually be the max width of the produced document in cm.

-You don't need to build the program, as the pulled repository already has an up to date build, but you want to you can by doing:
+You don't need to build the program, as the repository already has an up to date build, but you want to you can by doing:
 ```sh
 ./gradlew build
 ```